Jasvitha27/Credit-Risk-EDA/README.md

 ## 📌 Project Overview

-This project performs Exploratory Data Analysis (EDA) on a Credit Risk dataset to understand customer characteristics and identify factors that influence loan default.
-The analysis includes data cleaning, handling missing values, feature engineering, and visualization to extract meaningful insights.
+This project performs **Exploratory Data Analysis (EDA)** on the Home Credit Default Risk dataset to understand customer characteristics and identify patterns associated with loan repayment behavior.
+The project includes data cleaning, handling missing values, exploratory visualization, and deriving business insights from historical credit data.

 ---

 ## 🎯 Objectives

-- Understand the dataset structure
+- Understand the structure of the credit risk dataset.
-- Clean and preprocess the data
+- Clean and preprocess the data.
-- Handle missing values
+- Handle missing values and inconsistent records.
-- Perform univariate and bivariate analysis
+- Perform univariate and bivariate analysis.
-- Visualize important trends and relationships
+- Visualize important relationships between variables.
-- Generate insights related to credit risk
+- Generate insights useful for credit risk assessment.

 ---